 Freeport’s Grand Bahama Shipyard (GBS) has announced that current President & CEO, Chris Millman has decided to step down from his position and is to leave the Company.
 Chris has been with the Shipyard for over four years and in that short time he has overseen its growth from a construction site into one of the region’s foremost ship repair centres.
 Citing personal reasons for his decision, Chris said that he was leaving GBS to return to the UK with his family

 The General Cargo vessel, M/V Rim is reported to have been hijacked the morning of Feb.
 3 in the Gulf of Aden to the north of the Internationally Recommended Transit Corridor (IRTC).
 M/V Rim is not registered with MSC HOA and has had no communications with UKMTO.
 The Rim was in the North West area of the Gulf of Aden just south of the Yemeni coast.
 The Coaster is a general cargo ship of 4,800 tonnes, North Korean flagged and owned by White Sea Shipping of Libya

-With Outputs from 294 to 735 kW (400 to 1.000 HP) SCANIA, a tradition rich Swedish industrial company celebrated in 2011 its 120-year existence.
-Very early, in 1902, the first engines for marine applications have been pro-duced.
+Scania, a tradition-rich Swedish industrial company will celebrate in 2016 its 125-year in existence.
+Very early on in 1902, the first engines for marine applications were produced.
 In fact, the market was considered so promising that the company’s new factory, which was built in 1907

 The new website for Damen Trading, the brokerage department of the Damen Shipyards Group, integrates Damen corporate house-style as well as an improved profile of services that includes registration, transport and even vessel modifications if required